Shawon-Lodh/banglaocr/README.md

 CRBLP bangla OCR

-This is a Bangla OCR and Bangla charecter segmentation algorithom.
+This is a Bangla OCR and Bangla character segmentation algorithm.
 This application tested only on ubuntu linux.
 More details is coming PLEASE WAIT..... :)